Sulay35/Arduino_HC-SR04/README.md

 Code for the ultrasonic sensor HC-SR04

 **Features to add :**
-  -Use multiple file with the function in an other file
+  \n -Use multiple file with the function in an other file